Dominican Summer League Brewers: History

 The Milwaukee Brewers entered the Dominican Summer League (DSL) in 1989 as part of a co-op team shared with the Boston Red Sox and Baltimore Orioles.
 In 1990, they ran a co-op with the Toronto Blue Jays.
 The Brewers had their first solo DSL team for three seasons from 1991 to 1993.
 They reverted to the co-op approach after this stretch, partnering with the Houston Astros in 1994 and 1995 and the Chicago White Sox in 1996.

 From 1997 to 2003, the Brewers once again operated their own team.
 The 2000 club reached the championship finals but lost to the DSL Dodgers, 3–2.
 The 2001 DSL Brewers, managed by Mike Guerrero, won the DSL championship versus the DSL Phillies, 3–2.

 Milwaukee left the DSL after the 2003 campaign and did not return until 2009 in partnership with Baltimore.
 They fielded their own squad from 2010 to 2016.
 The 2011 DSL Brewers qualified for the playoffs with a wild card berth but were eliminated in the first round by the DSL Orioles, 2–1.

 The DSL Brewers began operating out of the Tower Complex in Ramón Santana in 2012.
 Built in 2006, the facility was owned and operated by former Milwaukee closer Salomón Torres and was previously home to the Texas Rangers' Dominican operations.

 From 2017 to 2019, the Brewers partnered with the Cleveland Indians to field a second team in addition to their own.
 They planned to have a co-op team with Toronto in 2020, but the season was cancelled due to the COVID-19 pandemic.
 Since 2021, Milwaukee has operated two DSL teams.

 Following the 2023 season, the Brewers opened the new Dominican Republic Academy on a 30 acre site in Santo Domingo Este.
 Owned by the Brewers, the facility includes three full fields, an infield, a four-tunnel indoor batting facility, and classrooms among other amenities.
 In 2025, the names DSL Brewers 1 and DSL Brewers 2 were changed to DSL Brewers Blue and DSL Brewers Gold, respectively, for the team's colors.

+The 2026 Brewers Gold team won the Central Division title, qualifying them for the DSL Cup to determine the league championship.
+Despite going 2–1 in pool play and being in a three-way tie for first place with the DSL Mariners and DSL Giants Black, only the Giants advanced as they were the highest seed in the pool—eighth overall compared to the Brewers as the ninth seed.